kluceycose/google-homepage/README.md

 This project is to imitate the google homepage using HTML and CSS.

 ## Demonstrated HTML Skills
-+ Appropriate use of content tags, ie header, nav, section, etc
++ Appropriate use of semantic elements
 + Descriptive class names
 + Left to right, top down organization helpful for accessibility